NJBLAGA/NathanBlaga_T2A2/README.md

 - As and admin I want the ability to assign the role of admin to users who wish to help grow the community and sites scalability.

-**Solution:** Create a admin dashboard in which admin can view all current users.
-This page will only be accessible to admin, and will provide a feature in which they make assign the role of admin to said user.
+**Solution:** Create a admin dashboard in which admin can view all current users.S This page will only be accessible to admin, and will provide a feature in which they make assign the role of admin to said user.

 - As a user I want a user-friendly interface that can function on desktop, tablet and mobile devices with a simplistic desgin and responsive navigational layout.